Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Introduction

-For non-linear PDE families, the evolution mapping $\zeta$ is even more intricate than the equation solution $\gamma$ itself.
-The infinite-dimensional non-linear flow mapping $\zeta$ makes the accurate prediction of long-term dynamics of $\gamma_{t}$ nearly impossible.
+For most non-linear PDE families, the concerned evolution mapping $\zeta\left(\cdot,\cdot\right)$ is even more intricate than the equation solution $\gamma\left(\cdot\right)$ itself.
+In the terminologies of modern dynamic system theory \cite{brunton2022modern}, Eq. (\ref{EQ6}) generally leads to the cocycle property of the flow mapping $\theta$

+where notion $\circ$ denotes the composition of mappings.
+This cocycle property defines how $\gamma\left(\cdot\right)$, the equation solution of target PDE family, evolves across adjoining time intervals.
+Challenges frequently arise as time difference $\varepsilon$ in Eq. (\ref{EQ6}) enlarges because the dynamic system of $\gamma\left(\cdot\right)$ can be either non-autonomous (i.e., the flow mapping $\theta$ associated with $\zeta\left(\cdot,\cdot\right)$ is time-dependent) or autonomous (i.e., the flow mapping $\theta$ is time-independent such that $\partial_{t}\zeta\left(\cdot,t\right)\equiv 0$) in different PDE families \cite{perko2013differential,fishwick2007handbook}.
+If the non-linear mapping $\zeta\left(\cdot,\cdot\right)$ is time-dependent, the accurate modelling of the long-term behaviours of a PDE (i.e., $\varepsilon\rightarrow\infty$) becomes increasingly challenging because the evolution rules of equation solution $\gamma\left(\cdot\right)$ change across time.
 To maintain accuracy, existing models are required to enlarge model size or complexity, inevitably facing the trade-off between accuracy and efficiency.
+Certainly, a model can constrain its strategy to only predict short-term dynamics (i.e., $\varepsilon=1$).
+However, learning long-term dynamics of PDEs serves as the cornerstone of diverse important applications, such as weather forecasting \cite{pathak2022fourcastnet}, epidemic prevention \cite{cao2020spectral}, economics analysis \cite{aminian2006forecasting}, and earth modelling \cite{xu2021spatiotemporal}.
 Therefore, overcoming the limitation in learning long-term PDE behaviours is necessary for optimizing PDE solvers, which is the core objective of our research.